schmurtzm/MrDiy-Audio-Notifier/README.md

  ===========================================================================
  #  Original description from MrDIY

- (some functionalities are now outdated but it gives a good overview)
+ (some functionalities exposed of the original project are now outdated but it gives a good overview).

  https://gitlab.com/MrDIYca/mrdiy-audio-notifier